Mission & History

 Our Mission, Our Vision, Our Values

-We believe in a community where the safety, health and happiness of all individuals and families is a reality.
+To build a community where the safety and well-being of all is achieved.

 We believe that everyone has the right to live, learn and work in safety.

 We value adherence to the highest ethical standards in everything we do.

 We believe that our services should be accessible to all people in our community.

 We believe in the promotion of healthy relationships.

 We value optimal independence for those we serve.